1992 Atlantic hurricane season: Season summary

 The Atlantic hurricane season officially began on June 1, but activity in 1992 began more than a month earlier with the formation of Subtropical Storm One on April 21.
 It was a below average season in which 10 tropical or subtropical depressions formed.
 Seven of the depressions attained tropical storm status, and four of these attained hurricane status.
 In addition, one tropical cyclone eventually attained major hurricane status, which is below the 1981–2010 average of 2.7 per season.
 The low amount of activity is partially attributed to weaker than normal tropical waves, the source for most North Atlantic tropical cyclones.
 Only two hurricanes and one tropical storm made landfall during the season.
-However, damage from Hurricane Andrew was astronomical, causing most of the season's 73 deaths and $27.3 billion (1992 USD) damage toll.
-The last storm of the season, Hurricane Frances, became extratropical on October 27, over a month before the official end of the season on November 30.
+However, damage from Hurricane Andrew was exorbitant, causing most of the season's 73 deaths and $27.3 billion (1992 USD) damage toll.

 Tropical cyclogenesis in the 1992 Atlantic hurricane season began with the development of Subtropical Storm One on April 21.
 However, over the next three months, minimal activity occurred, with only two depressions developing, one in June and the other in July.
 Although wind shear was relatively weak in August, only one tropical cyclone occurred in that month.
 However, that one tropical cyclone, Hurricane Andrew, was the strongest and costliest of the season.
 Though September is the climatological peak of hurricane season, an increase in wind shear prevented tropical cyclogenesis in the first half of the month.
 After September 16, however, five tropical cyclones developed in a span of nine days, from September 17 to 26.
 Thereafter, activity abruptly halted, and only one tropical cyclone developed in October, Hurricane Frances.
 By October 27, Frances became extratropical, ending season activity.

-The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 76.
+The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 76, which is classified as "near normal".
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 It is only calculated for full advisories on tropical systems at or exceeding 39 mph (63 km/h), which is the threshold for tropical storm strength.